wix-incubator/wix-code-docs/wix-crm-v2/wix-crm-v2/Tasks/guides/Intro.md

 <p><strong>Warning:</strong> Elevating a function allows it to be called by any site visitor.
 Exercise caution to prevent security vulnerabilities.</p>
 </blockquote>

+## Terminology

+- **Tasks**: A specific activity, action, or assignment that needs to be completed by a site admin.